ziyue16/KUL_MDA/README.md

 # KUL_MDA
 Modern Data Analytics Project (2021 spring)

-This repositary contains four folders (scripts, data, outputs), one requirement.text, and one Readme file.
+This repositary contains scripts, data, and outputs folders, one requirement.text, and one Readme file.
 To keep consistency, please load requirement.txt in your environment before running our python programs.

 ## 1. Description of Data